Schulich Wellness

 About Schulich Wellness

 The Schulich School of Engineering offers curricular, co-curricular and extracurricular programs for students, faculty and staff.
-We believe that healthy individuals create a healthy community and in a holistic approach to wellbeing.
+We believe that healthy individuals create a healthy community.

 Yoga and meditation